matter-labs/zksync-lite-docs/docs/api/sdk/rust/tutorial.md

 ## Unlocking a zkSync account

-To control assets in the zkSync network, an account must register a separate public key once.
+To control assets in the zkSync network, an account must register a public key once.

 ```rust
 if !wallet.is_signing_key_set().await? {